kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 	G. CT scan
 	H. CT scan with contrast
 	I. Arteriography

+For each of the following scenarios, choose the most appropriate investigation from the list above.

 ### Q5
 An 18-year-old motorcyclist involved in a high-speed RTA sustains multiple injuries, including a head injury, haemothorax, fractured pelvis and femur.
 There is blood at the external urethral meatus.